zylin1051/AT_Studying_Notes/README.md

 ## IMPORTANT

-This platform should be used as a refenrence only. **ALWAYS** refer the original documents for details and clarity.
+This platform should be used as a refenrence only. **ALWAYS** refer the original sources or documents, where applicable, for details and clarity.

 ---